KelvinHere/Yoga_Milestone_4/testing.md

 ## **Account Pages**

 - **Valid requests**
-    - User logging in with correct details is logged in and receives a success message
+    - Logging in with correct details, logs in and receive a success message
-    - User logging out is logged out
+    - Logging out, logs out
-    - User signing up with valid details will have an account created and a validation email setting
+    - Signing up with valid details created an account and sends a validation email
     - Validation emails contain a link that activate the account
-    - Reset password will send a reset password email to the accounts email
+    - Reset password sends a 'reset password' email to the accounts email

 - **Error and Invalid request handling**
     - Invalid details will not let a user log in